Dru1DD/pdf-editor/README.md

 NEXTAUTH_SECRET=your_long_random_secret_string
 ```

-For CredentialsProvider in NextAuth, the email and password must match your Prisma database records oraz something else
+For CredentialsProvider in NextAuth, the email and password must match your Prisma database records

 ### 🔧 Troubleshooting